Don’t Wait for Graduation to Pay Down Student Loan DebtJanuary 25, 2019

 Yes, you finally graduated!
 Don’t be fooled the work doesn’t stop.
 To continue being a financially responsible borrower you’ll need to evaluate the types of loans that you have.
 Do you have federal or private loans?
 The type of loans that you have will have major implications on the options that you available to you moving forward.
 Pay attention to your interest rates and knowledgeable regarding repayment types.

 Be wise; if you are within that 6 month grace period, continue to make those payments because we know that they will pay for themselves and then some.
 Create a long-term plan to pay down your debt.
 Use your income to create the long-term plan and stick with your budget.
 There are so many resources available at your fingertips to research things like loan consolidation, student loan refinancing, student loan forgiveness, and deferment and forbearance.
+Learn about when to refinance student loans.

 Your responsibility for staying a responsible borrower is to continue those healthy spending habits that you created for yourself in college.
 In addition you should look to further your education.
 Do you want to get a Master’s Degree?
 Use reliable sources and stick to a budget and long-term plan.
 Education is so no joke.
 Whether you’re the currently enrolled graduate student, a recent graduate or a Doctorate student debt doesn’t have to weight you down forever.